ayebear/picoes/README.md

 #### Iterate over entities

+PicoES uses a cached index, which is built on-demand.
+This means that the first time a query is done internally, it will build an initial index.
+Every subsequent call will just return the entities already stored in the index.
+Whenever components or entities are added or removed, all of the indeces are updated with this change.

 ##### Iterate through entities from component names

 This works exactly the same as systems, and is actually used internally to run the every() method on systems.